mstormbull/RecurrentForwardForward/README.md

 3. Supports sparse connectivity between layers, playing into concept of modularity / biological plausibility.
 4. It was unclear if Hinton actually implemented the recurrent connections, as the network diagram he provided was copied from his GLOM paper.
 But I did implement these connections here.

-Here is the architecture diagram from the original paper, which is what I have implemented here:
+Here is the architecture diagram from the original paper, which is what I have implemented:
 ![Recurrent Forward Forward Network](img/Fig3.png "Recurrent Forward Forward")

 ## Usage